By Roberta Naas

 Before you go out and start buying watches, you need to consider a few things.
 What are your likes and dislikes when it comes to lifestyle and general style?
 If you are a car lover, you may want to look at watches that have an alignment with the auto-racing world.
 There are many watch brands that partner with races, racecar drivers and car brands.
 You could create a very highly focused watch wardrobe of timepieces that relate to the automobile world – giving you a new story to tell with every watch.

 Maybe your love is aviation, or diving.
 There are a host of brands that specialize in these areas, as well, and you can build an entire series of collectible watches around that passion.
+Seiko’s dive watches are one of the first options that people in this activity usually consider.
+As reported by watch collector James Hampton-Smith, their watches are well-known for being available in a wide range of prices to suit everyone’s preferences – not just the luxurious expensive ones.
 Again, with each watch you wear, you have a story about its relationship to the deep blue sea or the bright blue skies.

 Some people have a passion for a special genre.
 Maybe you love military-inspired watches, or timepieces inspired by a certain era.
 Some people build entire wardrobes around themes such as this.
 Others go deep into buying a specific brand – often purchasing half a dozen different watches made by a particular brand.
 Yet others are fixated on a color.
 I know one watch collector who buys only watches with blue dials.
 He has amassed an incredible collection.